NetX-lab/Ayo/README.md

 For instance, in file `examples/optimized_embedding_ingestion_searching_reranking_llm.py`, we provide the optimized workflow for the naive RAG workflow with Ayo and the unoptimized workflow is in file `examples/unoptimized_embedding_ingestion_searching_reranking_llm.py`.

-We could see the visualization comparison of the optimized and unoptimized workflow under the same folder.
+We could see the visualization comparison of the unoptimized (left) and optimized (right) workflow under the same folder.

 <div style="display: flex; justify-content: space-between;">
   <img src="./examples/unoptimized_dag_for_embedding_ingestion_search_reranking_llm.png" width="40%" alt="unoptimized workflow">